juju bootstrap command to create a controller (and 'default' model)

 --bootstrap-series option is used.

-Below, a google (GCE) controller based on Ubuntu 14.04 LTS (Trusty) is requested (and is given the name 'gce-trusty'):
+Below, a google (GCE) controller based on Ubuntu 18.04 LTS (Bionic) is requested explicitly (and is given the name 'gce-bionic'):

 The example uses a previously defined configuration file called config-rackspace.yaml.